 Decks are a great way of adding an elegant space to your home where you can have a great time.
 When positioned right, they also offer a great outdoor view.
 That being said, decks need ongoing maintenance and attention on your part.
 When cared for, a deck may last as much as 20 to 30 years.
 Some decks may become too old or damaged to be safe anymore.
 Others may show visible signs of wear and tear when not maintained properly.
 This is when you need a deck makeover.

 How to Go About a Deck Makeover?

 Deck makeovers are an opportunity to rethink your entire deck.
 You can start with the very basics and have the materials of the deck replaced altogether.
 Alternatively, you can take a more limited approach and focus instead on the parts that need your immediate attention.
 These are typically the areas which have sustained most damage or use over the years.
 Deck floors need to be touched up, repaired or even replaced at times depending on the foot traffic over the years.
 Deck coverings, if they exist, may also have become damaged due to weather and other outdoor elements.
 You can have a professional contractor look these over and provide a quick makeover quote.

 Why Consider Deck Coverings?

 If your deck doesn’t already have a covering, it is time to consider one during the makeover.
-Deck coverings offer a wide range of benefits.
+Covering your deck offer a wide range of benefits.
 They add to the utility of a deck and make it usable through winter and summer, rain and sun.
 This means that you are able to enjoy a quality outdoor time at your deck anytime of the day or night, year-round.
 When you have to exclusively add deck coverings, it may cost more.
 But when you are already undertaking a deck makeover, adding a covering is going to cost less.

 Achieving Aesthetic Consistency